Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

 If my partner asked for money for a medical expense, I would help him.
 If he asked me to invest in his business, I would trust him.
 Victims of romance scams want to do the same for the person they think they can trust.
 They just trust the wrong person.

-There are many ways to protect yourself from romance scams.
+There are many ways to protect yourself6 from romance scams.
 But if you take away one scam safety rule, let it be this: Don’t transfer money to anyone you’ve only met online.

-3. About 15% of Acquaintance Rapes Stemmed From Meetups Through Online Dating
+3. About 15% of Acquaintance Rapes Stemmed From Online Dating

 You can meet a predator anywhere: through a friend, at a coffee shop, or online.
 There’s no way to guarantee that the people you date or even the people you know platonically or professionally are safe to be around.
 You can only use your best judgment and trust your gut.

-A study led by Dr. Julie Valentine at the BYU College of Nursing found that about 14% of rapes committed by an acquaintance stemmed from a dating app introduction.
+A study7 led by Dr. Julie Valentine at the BYU College of Nursing found that about 14% of rapes8 committed by an acquaintance stemmed from a dating app introduction.

 “From my research findings we are postulating that sexually violent predators use dating apps as hunting grounds for vulnerable victims.” — Dr. Julie Valentine

-We don’t have clear data on what percent of romantic introductions have started online.
+We don’t have clear data on the percentage of romantic introductions that have started online.
 Whether dating app introductions are more likely to lead to sexual violence than connections that start another way is difficult to know.

 That said, dating app introductions don’t include the same level of social screening one experiences when meeting a partner through work or friends, so make sure to properly vet anyone you meet.

-To keep yourself a bit safer as you explore dating apps, take some online dating precautions.
+To keep yourself a bit safer as you explore dating apps, take some online dating precautions9.
 And when in doubt, phone a friend.

 4. Californians Lose $158 Million a Year to Romance Scams

 In 2022, California online daters were the biggest losers to romance scams.
-Social Catfish reported that 2,198 Californians lost $158 million to romance scams.
+Social Catfish reported that 2,198 Californians lost $158 million10 to romance scams.
 That’s a whopping $71,883.53 average loss per victim.

 A romance scam is a type of fraud where fraudsters pretend to be a potential romantic partner to scam a victim out of money.

 They can involve a direct transfer of money, in which the fraudster claims to need monetary assistance from their victim.
-Or, they can involve an indirect transfer of money, in which the fraudster convinces their victim to invest elsewhere, such as a cryptocurrency exchange.
+Or, they can involve an indirect transfer of money, in which the fraudster convinces their victim to invest elsewhere, such as in a cryptocurrency exchange11.

 You may be inclined to think that romance scams only happen to the desperate and gullible.
 Think again.

-5. Dating App Facilitated Sexual Assaults Are About 30% More Violent
+5. Dating App Sexual Assaults Are About 30% More Violent

 Whether sexual assault is more or less likely to occur after meeting someone through a dating app is unclear.
 We do know, however, that sexual assaults after dating app meetups tend to be more violent.

 There’s no such thing as a tame sexual assault: Any non-consensual sexual act is violent and traumatizing.
-But the heightened violence of dating-app-facilitated sexual assaults suggests that predators may use dating apps to perpetuate violence against their victims with the knowledge that they can remain anonymous.
+However, the heightened violence of dating-app-facilitated sexual assaults suggests that predators may use dating apps to perpetrate violence against their victims with the knowledge that they can remain anonymous.

 That number is even higher among seniors, women, and people who haven’t used dating apps.